-Criteria Target Degree of CSF Achievement - Excellent Fit Degree of CSF Achievement - Acceptable Fit g.
-Tourist Travel Times: Reduce tourism travel time between North Side/East End and George Town Reduce travel times between Owen Roberts International Airport and the North Side (Section 6.2: Transportation and Mobility) Reduce travel time between Grand Cayman Cruise Port (George Town Cruise Port) and Bodden Town/North Side/East End (Section 6.2: Transportation and Mobility) Achieved - Large Beneficial Achieved - Large Beneficial h.
-Safety: Improve safe vehicular travel by reducing roadway conflict points Reduce the number of Cross Street Intersections along the primary east- west corridor (Section 6.1: Proposed Project and Engineering and Section 6.2: Transportation and Mobility) Reduce the number of Driveway Access Points along the primary east- west corridor (Section 6.1: Proposed Project and Engineering and Section 6.2: Transportation and Mobility) Achieved - Large Beneficial Achieved - Large Beneficial i.
-Pedestrian and Bicycle Access: Provide opportunity for enhanced and safe pedestrian and bicycle travel Establish dedicated pedestrian and bicycle facilities adjacent to vehicular travel lanes (Section 6.1: Proposed Project and Engineering and Section 6.2: Transportation and Mobility) Achieved - Large Beneficial Achieved - Large Beneficial
+Criteria Target Degree of CSF Achievement h.
+Safety: Improve safe vehicular travel by reducing roadway conflict points Reduce the number of Cross Street Intersections along the primary east-west corridor (Section 6.1: Proposed Project and Engineering and Section 6.2: Transportation and Mobility) Reduce the number of Driveway Access Points along the primary east-west corridor (Section 6.1: Proposed Project and Engineering and Section 6.2: Transportation and Mobility) Achieved - Large Beneficial i.
+Pedestrian and Bicycle Access: Establish dedicated pedestrian and bicycle facilities adjacent Ashioved enhanced and safe pedestrian and Engineering and Section 6.2: Transportation and Large Beneficial and bicycle travel Mobility) Zinge Zeneneta

-^{}These criteria are to provide opportunities to accommodate these features.
+These criteria are to provide opportunities to accommodate these features.
 It is outside the ambit of the NRA to provide utilities or public transportation.